Atypical Fibroxanthoma (AFX) is a rare Skin Tumour that occurs in response to UV light.

-The tumor is low grade but does require surgical excision with wide margins because the nodule may otherwise spread to nearby skin.
+The tumor is low grade but does require surgical excision with wide margins to keep the rate of recurrence to a minimum.

 Metastases (distance spread) occurs in 0.5% to 4% of cases.